MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Case Studies

-To generate the reference solutions, we consider a coarse spatial discretization containing $40$ cells (i.e., grid size $\Delta z = 1$ cm) and solve for $T = 40$ seconds.
-Therefore, we obtain 1,640 pressure head solutions ($41$ mesh points $\times$ $40$ time steps) using the finite difference method developed by Celia et al. \cite{celia1990general}.
-On the other hand, the number of particles solutions are obtained from the GRW solver developed by Suciu et al. \cite{suciu2021global} for different static linearization parameter values ranging from $0.5$ to $15$.
-To obtain the initial and boundary conditions in terms of the number of particles, we multiply these conditions, originally represented in terms of pressure head, by a factor of $10^{10}$ particles per cm of pressure head.
+To generate the reference solutions, we consider a coarse spatial discretization containing $40$ cells (i.e., grid size $\Delta z = 1$ cm) and solve for $T = 360$ seconds.
+The time step size $\Delta t$ is determined using the CFL condition \citep{de2013courant}.
+A set of pressure head solutions $\psi$ is obtained using the finite difference method that incorporates a modified Picard iteration scheme developed by \citet{celia1990general}.
+Meanwhile, another set of pressure head solutions, which essentially becomes the latent variable dataset $\mu$ for neural network training, is obtained from the fixed-point iteration scheme of Equation \eqref{eqn_lscheme2} under $4$ different static fixed-point parameter $\tau=0.25,\, 0.24,\, 0.23,\, 0.22$ and $10$ different total iteration counts $S = 1,000$, $2,000$, up to $10,000$.